Roller Coaster of Emotions, keep your arms and legs in at all times!

 It is normal for a pregnant or postpartum woman to feel impatient, irritable, or just feel like crying.
 These emotions generally come and go quickly, this may be referred to as the baby blues.
 When a pregnant or postpartum woman has feelings of being guilty or worthless, or hopeless without relief, or has uncontrollable crying spells, lack of interest in the baby, or thoughts of harming the baby or themselves they need to seek medical attention right away.
 This is referred to as “perinatal mood and anxiety disorders” or if after birth “postpartum depression”.
 These are real conditions that need to be treated.

-A tip: I encourage my patients to make and write an emergency plan regardless if they have ever experienced any type of depression before.
-This emergency plan includes five written names of people you feel you can trust and rely on as well as their phone numbers.
+A tip: I encourage my patients to make and write a post delivery plan.
+This includes 10 things that they may do to help better their mood.
+For example, a walk outside, listening to a special playlist, a trip to target, a smoothie, a nap, painting your nails, etc. This plan also needs to have five written names of people you feel you can trust and rely on as well as their phone numbers.
 It also includes your doctor’s telephone number and hospital’s phone number.
 If you ever experience these symptoms you may know exactly who to call to keep yourself and baby protected.

 Moran E. D., Kallam G. B., (2013).
 In A new beginning: your personal guide to postpartum care.
 Arlington, TX: Customized Communications, Inc.